ndokter/dsmr_parser/README.rst

 A Telegram has attributes for all the parsed values according to the given telegram specification.
 Each value is a DsmrObject which have a 'value' and 'unit' property.
 MBusObject's, which are DsmrObject's as well additionally have a 'datetime' property.
 The 'value' can contain any python type (int, str, Decimal) depending on the field.
 The 'unit' contains 'kW', 'A', 'kWh' or 'm3'.

+Note: Telegram extends dictionary, which done for backwards compatibility.
+The use of keys (e.g. `telegram[obis_references.CURRENT_ELECTRICITY_USAGE]`) is deprecated.

 Below are some examples on how to get the meter data.
 Alternatively check out the following unit test for a complete example: TelegramParserV5Test.test_parse

 .. code-block:: python